-How can I order and configuration my incoming filter?
+How to order and configuration an incoming spam-filter?

-In order to setup incoming filter on domain you need to have a domain.
+In order to setup an incoming filter on domains, first one need to have a domain.

-It does not matter if you manage domain with Openprovider or with an other registrar.
+It does not matter if the domain is with Openprovider or with an other registrar.

-1) Log into Openprovider control panel and navigate to "SpamExperts" -> "Add new filter" menu item.
+1) Log into Openprovider control panel and navigate to SpamExperts>Add new filter.

 - enter mail-server host address

-Incoming filter for your domain has been created, but not yet configured.
+Now the incoming filter for the domain has been created but, not yet configured.

 - mx.spamexperts.com (with priority 100)